alvr-org/ALVR/wiki/ALVR-client-and-streamer-on-separate-networks.md

 The IP should look something like this `192.168.143.195`.
 If there's a `/` at the end with a couple numbers following it, remove them along with the slash.

 Next, we'll need to add the Quest to the ALVR dashboard.
 On your headset, launch ALVR.
-The on the ALVR dashboard on your PC, click the "Add Client Manually" button, provide a name and hostname (You can get this from the "trust" screen of ALVR on your Quest), then put in the IP address that we got from ZeroTier.
+The on the ALVR dashboard on your PC, click the "Add device manually" button, provide a name and hostname (You can get this from the "trust" screen of ALVR on your Quest), then put in the IP address that we got from ZeroTier.

 At this point, you should be ready to go.
 Have fun in VR!